vippsas/vipps-ecom-api/vipps-ecom-postman.md

 #### 2. An express checkout payment (*Vipps Hurtigkasse*)

-1. Send request `Get Access Token`, if you haven't already.

 1. Send request `Initiate Payment - Express Checkout`.
 This demonstrates the type of payment where the user selects their shipping methods within the Vipps app instead of on the website.

    To enable this functionality, you provide the object `staticShippingDetails` with your relevant details in the body of the call